 Influencer marketing in India has a storied past and a bright future.
 As far back as 1922, when Godrej launched its No.1 soap, the brand secured powerful endorsements from icons like Rabindranath Tagore.
 Brands and influencers have always had a long-standing relationship.
-Today, influencer marketing is booming in India, with a projected growth of 25% in 2024 reaching INR 2,344 crores and potentially INR 3,375 crores by 2026.
+Today, influencer marketing is booming in India, with a projected growth of 25% 2025 reaching INR 68.75 billion and potentially INR 107.5 billion by 2027.

 With 50% of mobile engagement centered on social media, the question arises: who will emerge as the leading influencers in India, defining the standard, and what trends can we expect in this swiftly changing domain?
 Read on to explore insightful Influencer Marketing trends in India and what the future holds for it.